Artist in Residence: Lee Harper Vason

 Watching visitors to Edgewood Cottage filter through, most stopped for a long time in front of one particular painting of a dancer, head thrown back and vibrant colors.

-Vason said that she started out with watercolors, then move to acrylics, but then was drawn to oils.
+Vason said that she started out with watercolors, moved to acrylics, but then was drawn to oils.

-"Acrylics dry very quickly, so it is harder to blend colors.
+“Acrylics dry very quickly, so it is harder to blend colors.
 In that sense, they are rigid.
-Oils take a lot more time, so you can blend and you can also cover up what you perceive to be mistakes easier, too."
+Oils take a lot more time, so you can blend and you can more easily cover up what you perceive to be mistakes, too.”

 She drew comparisons between painting and dance.